Natural Acne Treatment for Teens

 Toning helps balance the skin’s pH and prepares it for treatment.
 Skip alcohol-based options for natural toner recipes targeting acne-prone skin and breakouts.

-- Green Tea or Rose Water: Soothing, contains antioxidants, and benefits irritated acne spots.
-These natural toners support clearer skin by removing impurities and balancing the face.
+• Green Tea or Rose Water: These natural toners are soothing, contain antioxidants, and benefit irritated acne spots.
+They support clearer skin by removing impurities and balancing the face.

-- For a gentle, hydrating toner alternative, consider trying rice water for glowing skin, which can help soothe acne-prone skin while providing essential moisture.
+• For a gentle, hydrating toner alternative, try rice water for glowing skin, which can help soothe acne-prone skin while providing essential moisture.

 How to Choose a Moisturizer for Acne-Prone Skin?